microsoft/mixed-reality-extension-sdk/DEPLOYING.md

 ### opeNode.io

-[opeNode.io](https://www.openode.io/) offers a free starter plan that gets you up and running quickly without having to provide a credit card.
-Deploying apps is pretty simple using their command line tool.
-Pricing is very reasonable if the free tier doesn't work for you.
+The [opeNode.io](https://www.openode.io/) platform offers a free starter plan that gets you up and running quickly without having to provide a payment method.
+Deploying apps is straight forward using their command line tool, and pricing is reasonable if the free tier doesn't work for you.

 #### Sign up